badamrussell/Poker/README.md

 Poker
 =====

-A console rendition of Poker.
+Ruby, TDD, RSpec, Terminal

+Poker developed for the Terminal using Ruby and TDD.

 <img style="float: right; border: 3px solid #333" src="cover.png">

 ##Features
++ supports 2 - 4 players

-+calculates best value for card hand
++ calculates best value for card hand
-+determines name of card hand
++ determines name of card hand
-+betting continues until all players have put in all or the same amount
++ betting continues until all players have put in all or the same amount